aaronaher619/Cybersecurity-Project-1/README.md

 - Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat collects system logs to tack any changes made to system files.
-An example how one looks can be seen here:
+We can receive Apache logs this way.
+An example of a filebeat log how one looks can be seen here:
 ![Filebeat example](Images/filebeat.png)

-- Metricbeat collects logs about changes to the operating system and about services.
-An example can be seen here:
+- Metricbeat collects logs about system metric like ssh logins or cpu usage.
+We can even get logs about failed sudo attempts.
+An example of a metricbeat log can be seen here:
 ![Metricbeat example](Images/metricbeat.png)

 <br>